Antoine Bruni d'Entrecasteaux: His explorations

-Bruni d'Entrecasteaux was fortunate in having good officers and scientists, most importantly from the exploration point-of-view the expedition's first hydrographical engineer, Charles-François Beautemps-Beaupré, who is now regarded as the father of modern French hydrography.
+Bruni d'Entrecasteaux was fortunate in having good officers and scientists, most importantly from the exploration point-of-view the expedition's first hydrographical engineer, Beautemps-Beaupré, who is now regarded as the father of modern French hydrography.
 The work this officer did in the field was excellent, and his charts, when published in France in 1807, were very detailed.
-The atlas contains 39 charts, of which those of Van Diemen's Land were the most detailed; they remained the source of the English charts of the area for many years.
+The atlas contains 39 charts, of which those of Van Diemen's Land were the most detailed; they remained the source of British charts of the area for many years.

 Beautemps-Beaupré, while surveying the coasts with Lieutenant Crétin, discovered that Adventure Bay, Tasmania, which had been discovered by Tobias Furneaux and named after his ship in 1773, was on an island which was separated from the mainland by a fine navigable channel.
 On 16 May, d'Entrecasteaux commenced to sail the ships through the channel, and this was accomplished by the 28th.
 Port Esperance, the Huon River, and other features were discovered, named, and charted, the admiral's names being given to the channel (D'Entrecasteaux Channel) and the large island (Bruny Island) separated by it from the mainland.

 On 28 May 1792 the ships sailed into the Pacific to search for La Pérouse.
 On 17 June they arrived off the Isle of Pines, south of New Caledonia.
 From there, d'Entrecasteaux sailed northward along the western coast of New Caledonia.
 (The Bruni d'Entrecasteaux reefs at the northwestern end of the New Caledonia Barrier Reef are named for him.)
 He then passed the Solomon Islands along their southern or western coasts, sailed through Saint George's Channel between New Ireland and New Britain, and on 28 July sighted the south-east coast of the Admiralty Islands.
 After three days spent in scrutinizing the eastern and northern coastline, Bruni d'Entrecasteaux decided that the rumours he had heard in Table Bay must be false, and he therefore set sail for Ambon, in modern-day Indonesia, where his ships replenished their stores.